Taritsyn/WebMarkupMin/src/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the NUglify version 1.9.9.
+   1. Added support of the NUglify version 1.10.0;
+   2. In configuration settings of minifiers was added one new property - `IndentType` (default `Space`).

    =============
    DOCUMENTATION